MatchdayGuide

 Fenerbahce Ticket Strategy

-• Start the Passolig application process as soon as you know your travel dates.
+• Start the Passo Taraftar application process as soon as you know your travel dates.
 It is a hard requirement, not optional

 • For the Intercontinental Derby (vs Galatasaray) and European knockout matches, official tickets rarely reach general sale.
 Look at hospitality or marketplaces